RACE CAR THEME PARTY GAMES

 The following are mostly team games.
 When a team wins they are given a number of points which can be marked on a leader board.
-Alternatively they could win a wheel or car sticker which is placed by their team name on a board.
-Tot up the number of stickers at the end of the party and present small trophies or badges to the winning team.
+Alternatively, they could win a wheel or car sticker to place by their team name on a board.
+Total up the number of stickers at the end of the party and present small trophies or badges to the team with the most points.

-Split the kids into teams and give each team a rubber tyre.
+Split the kids into teams and give each team a rubber tire.
 Pick a size and weight that is suitable for the ages of the kids.
-Each team player takes it in turn to push their tyre along a marked track and back again.
+Each team player takes it in turn to push their tire along a marked track and back again.
 The first team to finish wins.

-Hire a bouncy double slide (list of inflatable hire companies near you) and have the kids race down.
+Hire a bouncy double slide and have the kids race down.
 At the bottom they must pick up a flag and then race to place it on a podium.
 When each team member has done this and placed all their flags on the table (podium), then the captain must race to fire the party popper.
-First team to do this wins.
+The first team to do this wins.

 Musical Pit Stop

-This is rather like musical chairs.
-In advance prepare a number of different colored flags (4 or 5 would do).
+This game is similar to musical chairs.
+In advance prepare a number of different colored flags (4 or 5 will do).
 Place these around the room and on the floor mark out an area with chalk, cushions or tape.
 Don't make it too big.
-Put on the music and get the kids dancing about.
-When the music stops, you shout out a color such as "Yellow Pit Stop" and all the kids have to rush over to that area.
+Put on music and get the kids dancing.
+When the music stops, shout out a color such as "Yellow Pit Stop" and all the kids have to rush over to that area.
 The last one to get into the colored area is out.